British Columbia Ministry of Energy, Mines and Natural Gas and Responsible for Housing

 The geology of the Golden Furlong prospect is complex.
 The prospect is situated near the northern half of a caldera complex on the neighboring Al claims.
 A moderately thick section of mainly tuffaceous, subaerial volcanics with minor flow, intrusive and reworked epiclastic equivalents comprise lithologies underlying the occurrence (Assessment Report 10482).
 This sequence is part of the Attycelley Member of the Toodoggone Formation and appears to be nearly flat lying with occasional shallow dips.
 Intrusive units occur predominantly as dikes.
 The zone consists of intense, multiphase silicification, exposed as a spine of rock which can be traced for over 200 metres strike length and 25 to 60 metres width (Assessment Report 10482).
 At least five and as many as seven different phases of silicification and veining have been recognized.
 Buff to grey-brown chalcedonic silicification comprises the most dominant phase of alteration, which is cut by grey quartz-filling hydrothermal breccia fractures.
 Less common are hematitic breccia veins of silicification.
 The latest alteration consists of white to grey quartz veinlets and drusy, open-space infillings often coated with an iron stain.
 Spotty zones of intense clay and sulphate alteration (alunite) become increasingly common towards the northern end of the zone.
 The zone is hosted by feldspar hornblende crystal tuffs.
 Trace native gold was discovered in drusy quartz-filled vugs and along fractures at the southern tip of the zone (Assessment Report 10482).

 In 1981, results from trenching of this zone were generally disappointing.
 Standard panel samples (1 by 5 metres) were taken from four trenches.
 Some of the better silver and gold assay results were from trenches 1 and 2.
 Sample 70759, from Trench 1, analyzed 1954 grams per tonne silver and 0.19 gram per tonne gold.
 Sample 71081, from Trench 2, analyzed 1268 grams per tonne silver and 0.09 gram per tonne gold; note these silver values taken from figure 4b are suspect.
 Most likely a typographical or conversion error has occurred, and they are a magnitude of 1 or 2 less than recorded (Assessment Report 10482).
-Assay results from a drill program conducted in the same year, consisting of two NQ holes totalling 395.5 metres, was also disappointing.
+Assay results from a drill program conducted in the same year, consisting of two NQ holes totaling 395.5 metres, were also disappointing.
 Drillhole A82-2 yielded the highest assay results.
 A 0.5-metre interval from 177.6 to 178.1 metres, analyzed 10.2 grams per tonne silver and 0.95 gram per tonne gold.
 A 0.5-metre interval from 185.3 to 185.8 metres analyzed 1.5 grams per tonne silver and 0.425 gram per tonne gold (Assessment Report 10708).
 This drillhole is about 150 metres east and slightly north of Trench 1.

 Bibliography

-EMPR ASS RPT *10482, *10708, 34605, 39514
+EMPR ASS RPT *10482, *10708, 34605, 39514, *40428, 41940

 EMPR BULL 86